 Think about it; you spend a couple of days researching your topic, organizing data, communicating with your team and the designer, only to see your work go down the drain after a couple of weeks or a month.

 This is the natural progression of an infographic.
 They are increasingly popular and tons of them get published on a weekly basis, so there is really no point in getting upset about it.

 The trick is to publish graphics closely intertwined with your business, to really hone in on a subject, and deliver quality content.
 Of course, it would be ideal if you could drastically cut down the time you spend preparing an infographic right?

 Well, I’m are here to tell you that there is a way!

 Making everything from scratch is pointless and time-consuming, especially if you already have content that can easily be turned into a great visual.

-Just think about the ton of blog posts, articles, podcasts, videos, and white-papers you’ve published in the past year.
+Just think about the ton of blog posts, articles, podcasts, videos, and white papers you’ve published in the past year or years.
 How many email blasts and newsletters did you send to your audience?
 The numbers are probably staggering.
 Chances are you have more content than you know what to do with.

 Granted, not everything is great infographic material, and some pieces will require additional research and polishing up, but you’ve probably cut your work in half.

 So, how do go get about it?

 Go through your content.
 This means going back to those first pages of your blog pulling every “quality” blog post and every article you’ve ever written.